Last Update 10th May, 2017.

 As you develop your online blogging business you'll want to diversify as soon as you can.
 This is why I have a website portfolio covering a variety of niches.

 GrowChurch.net gets 1,000 unique visitors daily from Google alone.
-But I don’t just want to rely on that – tomorrow I could wake up and all my traffic is gone.
-I make sure I have traffic coming from referrals, social and Google.
-I’m also building an email list as we discussed earlier.
+But I don't just want to rely on that – tomorrow I could wake up and all my traffic is gone.
+Which is why I'm also building an email list as we discussed earlier and planning to start YouTube and PPC campaigns.

-If you are building a money making blog – protect it.
+When you're making money with your blog, your website is your online business so protect it.
 Back it up.
 You want your online store to be open for business 365 days of the year.

 NOTE: Building your blog with WordPress and SiteRubix using the Wealthy Affiliate platform (whether using the free subdomain or transfering your own domain) means you have free hosting, an IT team on stand by 24/7, automatic back up and site health monitoring.